FastMoq Testing Guide

 HttpClient

-FastMoq has a built-in HttpClient helper path.
-Use the existing HTTP setup helpers when the subject depends on HttpClient directly instead of manually composing handlers for every test.
+Use that built-in path when the subject depends on HttpClient directly or only needs IHttpClientFactory.CreateClient(...) to hand back a client.
+Prefer WhenHttpRequest(...) and WhenHttpRequestJson(...) for provider-neutral response setup instead of manually composing handlers for every test.

 DbContext